You can drag me around

 For all other values: The Player will have the option to HIT and draw cards from the deck to try and get closer to 21 without going over.
 When the player is satisfied with their hand’s value, they may hit STAND at any time to play their hand against the Dealer.

-As in land-based casinos, a player can bet against the dealer with multiple hands on a single deal.
+As at land-based casinos, a player can bet against the dealer with multiple hands on a single deal in online blackjack.
 Unlike land-based operations, Wildz Casino does not require outrageous minimum bets that require the player to gamble large amounts when trying to play multiple hands at once.

 While there is a chance the dealer may reveal outstanding cards and beat every player hand, the most common outcome is the player hedging their bets by winning some hands and losing others, if they are applying sound blackjack strategy.
 And, of course, there always remains the distinct possibility that the dealer reveals like bust cards, exceeds 21 on a draw, and the player wins every hand that they bet.

 While some players prefer the multihand version for stylistic reasons, there is some mathematical sense in playing this version to hedge against total losses and minimuse the overall house edge.

 There are some versions of blackjack that simply are not available at any land-based casino.
-Deal or No Deal Blackjack is a good example of a title that could only be managed by a computer.
+Deal or No Deal Blackjack is a good example of an online blackjack title that could only be managed by a computer.